haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 6. Find out how many people approximately live inside the dB zones: 65 or more and 50 or more in Helsinki region based on the noise levels in 2006?
 And the noise levels in 2010?
 	- This time you don't need to create a buffer, as the dB zones already exist
-	- Repeat the same steps as in
+	- Repeat the same steps as in step 5 to get the number of residents living within the 65 and 50 dB zones in 2006 and 2010

 Fill in the answers to the Moodle